 Galvanized Steel is actually created by using a layer of Zinc to protect an inner layer of steel from corrosion.
 This coating helps extends the life of a steel panel and slow the corrosion process.
 Galvanized Steel is the most common form of Steel Roofing material.

 Weathering Steel is a form of steel that was originally designed for use in heavy steel industries like bridge construction.
 An outer layer of steel is designed to intentionally rust, protecting the inner layer of steel.
-In effect, Weathering steel roofing works similarly to Aluminum in the patina process, although unlike Aluminum, this process takes a longer period of time.
+In effect, Weathering steel roofing works similarly to Aluminium in the patina process, although unlike Aluminium, this process takes a longer period of time.
 It is important to remember that Weathering Steel does intentionally rust, and is not designed to be used as a structural solution for steel roofing.
 It is often used in accent roofs, or with the expressed understanding of the rusting process and the need for regular maintenance.

 The primary advantage of Steel Roofing is it’s flexibility of use and cost.
 Because of the higher prices of other metals, Steel has been the primary solution for both commercial and residential projects.
 As a green solution, it is both easily accessible and highly recyclable.
 As options go, because it is amongst the hardest metal options, it can be used in most weather environments, and works well in hail and high winds.
 It is a common sight in mountain regions with high snow volumes, and is a preferred solution in regions prone to hail.